Bodo-pixar/Responsiveness-MQ/README.md

-Here is the the Build a single-page responsive registration form Task.
+Here is the the single-page responsive registration form Task.